Jcait/CodeNation-Python/Activity 1/README.md

 ## Step one

-Create the Variables to store the data
+Create the variables to store the data.

 ```python
 my_name=  "JJ"